southrivertech/titanmft.pub/cloud-marketplace.old/aws/linux/dmzent/readme.md

-# DMZedge Server for Linux
+# Cornerstone MFT Server for Linux

-Thank you for choosing DMZedge Server.
+Thank you for choosing Cornerstone MFT Server.

 For the latest up-to-date information, please refer to our GitHub repo located at